Avonae/Avonae/README.md

 I've been working in IT for 13 years.
 I started in tech support for a provider, then system administrator, technical writer and eventually moved into project management.✍️ I have a passion for writing and have been doing it throughout my entire life.

-I run ✏️[Telegram channel](https://t.me/Press_Any) (in Russian) where I share my work experiences, useful tips, and internet security advice.
+I run ✏️[Telegram channel](https://t.me/Press_Any) (on Russian) where I share my work experiences, useful tips, and internet security advice.
 I enjoy explaining complex things in simple terms.
 The channel will be useful for:

 My CV: [Ivan Filinkov](https://github.com/Avonae/Public/raw/2cb2e4da6667261af17e6d6bc7b2231808db6c4c/Filinkov_Ivan_Project_manager.docx)